Whatsapp Icon

 • Aid in strengthening the immune system.

 Many supplements may interact with your cancer therapy; therefore, never take anything without first consulting with your oncologist and treatment team.
-Integrative medicine may be available at your cancer therapy center or hospital.
+Integrative medicine may be available at your cancer therapy centre or hospital.
 If you want to discover what herbs, teas, or nutritional supplements can help you stay strong and cope with therapy side effects, this is a wonderful place to begin.

 Vitamin D is currently one of the most researched supplements for cancer prevention and treatment.
 Researchers discovered that vitamin D deficiency was more prevalent among women with breast cancer in a report presented at the 2008 meeting of the American Society of Clinical Oncology.
 The study also discovered that a lack of vitamin D may increase the chance of breast cancer spreading and mortality from the disease.